-UPDATED: Former Force Public Relations Officer, DCP Jimoh Moshood, came into limelight in 2018 after describing Benue State Governor Samuel Ortom a drowning man.
+UPDATED: Former Force Public Relations Officer, DCP Jimoh Moshood, came into the limelight in 2018 after describing Benue State Governor Samuel Ortom as a drowning man.

 He was removed on January 16, 2019.
 He was replaced with Frank Mba, a former imager maker of NPF.